shoppad/mesa-templates/tests/shopify-order-created-to-email/README.md

 - Create Shopify order
 - Ensure that there are not failure notices in the [Mesa Logs](https://getmesa.com/go/logs)
+- Ensure that you receive an email
+- Ensure you get a slack notification

 ## Mesa Testing Coverage